NoakLiu/SandBox-RL/docs/quick_start_guide.md

 # Quick Start Guide

-This guide will help you get up and running with SandGraphX in minutes.
+This guide will help you get up and running with Sandbox-RLX in minutes.

 ## 🚀 Installation